 Tacking stitch is simply a form of running stitch.
-It tacks onto so many projects and is worth knowing for all its uses and down to earth simplicity.
+It is used for so many sewing projects and temporarily holds the fabric before sewing.
 There are variations of tacking stitch and different lengths and strengths.
-Many busy sewers may be tempted to avoid tacking stitch and rather use pins to tack, but this stitch can save time in the long run.
+Many busy sewers may be tempted to avoid tacking stitches and instead use pins, but this stitch can save time in the long run.

 What is Tacking Stitch?